 brew install node

 Node.js handles complex challenges faster than the pure Python js2py interpreter.
+This becomes critical for v2/v3 challenges.

 import cloudscraper